uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 ![uwe xr device simulator button](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/use_simulation.jpg)

-Accept the popup to download the simulator package.
+Accept the pop-up to download the simulator package.

 - Finally, in the **Project Validation** Section check for any issues issues in the window and Android tabs and press **Fix all**